digimakergo/doc/references/template-override.yaml.md

 It means all folders in "full" view mode, and field "display_type" is "news" will use "folder/news.html" template

-## Override conditions
+## content_view

-Below are conditions for location content
+content_view is the override rule for rendering content.
+Below are conditions for finding template for location content

 | Condition        | Description          |
 |:-------------|:------------------|